Trinidad and Tobago

 Healthy and Safety

-As you or your loved one prepares to serve with Amizade in Bolivia, you can rest comfortably with the knowledge that Amizade has an exceptionally strong safety record and ability to respond to any emerging challenges.
+As you or your loved one prepares to serve with Amizade in Trinidad & Tobago, you can rest comfortably with the knowledge that Amizade has an exceptionally strong safety record and ability to respond to any emerging challenges.
 We have safely partnered in Trinidad & Tobago since 2011.
 For the most up-to-date health, safety, and security briefings, please review the following: